Government & Elections

 Appropriation (Parliament) Bill 2018

 PassedThis bill became law.This bill provides the annual budget for Queensland Parliament.
-It authorises $97.2 million for the 2018-19 financial year to fund the Legislative Assembly and parliamentary service, plus interim funding for early 2019-20.
+It authorises the Treasurer to pay $97.2 million from the consolidated fund for the Legislative Assembly and parliamentary service in 2018-19, plus $48.6 million in interim supply for early 2019-20.

 Appropriation Bill 2018

-PassedThis bill became law.This bill authorises the Queensland Government to spend $53.2 billion in the 2018-19 financial year.
-It is the annual appropriation bill that gives departments legal authority to access their budget allocations for delivering public services.
+PassedThis bill became law.This bill authorises the Queensland Government to spend $53.2 billion from the Consolidated Fund in the 2018-19 financial year.
+It is the annual appropriation bill that gives every government department legal authority to access its budget allocation for delivering public services including health, education, transport, policing, and community support.

 Betting Tax Bill 2018

-PassedThis bill became law.This bill introduces a 15% point-of-consumption betting tax on the net wagering revenue of betting operators from bets made by customers in Queensland.
-It replaces the old point-of-supply tax system, ensuring that Queensland collects tax revenue based on where punters are located when they bet, rather than where the betting company is licensed.
-This brings Queensland into line with South Australia and Victoria.
+PassedThis bill became law.This bill introduces a 15% point-of-consumption betting tax on the net wagering revenue of betting operators from bets placed by customers in Queensland.
+It replaces the previous point-of-supply wagering tax and aligns Queensland with similar reforms in other Australian states.
+The bill also removes outdated prohibitions on interstate interactive wagering.

 Appropriation (Parliament) Bill 2019

-PassedThis bill became law.This bill provides the annual budget allocation for Queensland's Parliament.
-It appropriates $100 million for the 2019-20 financial year to fund the Legislative Assembly and parliamentary service, plus $50 million in interim supply for 2020-21.
+PassedThis bill became law.This bill provides the annual budget for Queensland's Parliament.
+It appropriates $100 million for the 2019-20 financial year to fund the Legislative Assembly and parliamentary service, and provides $50 million in interim supply for 2020-21 so Parliament can keep operating until the next budget is passed.

 Appropriation Bill 2019

 PassedThis bill became law.This bill authorises the Queensland Government to spend $54.7 billion from the Consolidated Fund for the 2019-20 financial year.
-It is the annual budget appropriation bill that gives departments legal authority to spend their allocated funds on services for Queenslanders.
+It is the standard annual appropriation bill that gives 28 government departments and agencies the legal authority to spend their allocated budgets on services for Queenslanders, and provides interim supply of $27.3 billion for 2020-21.

 Revenue and Other Legislation Amendment Bill 2019